LakeinLove/Mage-The-Awakening/Magic/Magic Concepts/Attainments/Inviolate Soul.md

 The mage can reflexively use this [[Attainments|Attainment]] under the following circumstances:

 - Her soul is being tampered with or attacked.
-- Something attempts to alter or influence her Nimbus or aura.
+- Something attempts to alter or influence her [[Nimbus]] or aura.
 - Anything attempts to possess her.

-The mage is immediately aware when one of the above circumstances applies, and may protect herself by spending a point of Mana.\
+The mage is immediately aware when one of the above circumstances applies, and may protect herself by spending a point of [[Mana]].\
 The character enters a [[Clash of Wills]] with the intruding power, using her [[Gnosis]] + [[Death]].